hackclub/hackclub/workshops/tic_tac_toe/README.md

 ```

 We are almost done.
 We still have one small change though.
 If you now try placing a sign into a box that's already occupied, our code will just overwrite the previous sign with the new one.
 This is not allowed in the game so let's fix it.
-It's convinent to have a function that we can just call when it's a player's turn, instead of writing the same code twice in a loop.
+It's convenient to have a function that we can just call when it's a player's turn, instead of writing the same code twice in a loop.
 So let's make a function for it.

 ```python
 def Turn(player):